LostArchives/ProjetAlbumRO/README.md

 Folders :

-The data folder contains json files with all the data related to the album
+The data folder contains json files with all the data relative to the album photo

 The results folder contains the different solutions created by your algorithms